sarathsoma/learn-anything/readme.md

 You can then read [our article](https://learn-anything.github.io/2017/06/15/contributing.html) that goes over all the different ways in which you can contribute to this project. 💙

-<h1 align="center"> <a href="https://learn-anything.github.io/2017/06/15/roadmap.html">Our Roadmap 🚀</a> </h1>
+<h1 align="center"> <a href="https://learn-anything.github.io/2017/06/15/roadmap.html">Our Roadmap 🔭</a> </h1>

 We [wrote an article](https://learn-anything.github.io/2017/06/15/roadmap.html) outlying all the steps we hope to take to make this dream of making a community powered Search Engine and Mind Maps come true.

-<h1 align="center"><a href="https://www.patreon.com/nikitavoloboev">Keep this project going 🎊</a></h1>
+<h1 align="center"><a href="https://www.patreon.com/learnanything">Keep this project going 💚</a></h1>

-This project is built by the community, for the community and in our goals to make the most efficient path and the best user experience possible in exploring the mind maps and finding the resources you need, we can only rely on donations made by our users to sustain this project.
+This project is **built by the community, for the community** and in our goals to make the most efficient path and the best user experience possible in exploring the mind maps and finding the resources you need, we can only rely on donations made by our users to sustain this project.

-We do not want to put any advertisements nor do we want to put any sponsored content in this Search Engine as that would defeat our vision of making the best and most optimal learning tracks for learning any topic in the world.
+There are **no advertisements** and **no sponsored content** in this Search Engine as that would defeat our vision of making the best and most optimal learning tracks for learning any topic in the world.

-We have created a [Patreon page](https://www.patreon.com/nikitavoloboev) where you can support this work, if you wish.
-Any donation that you make to this project is greatly appreciated.
+We have created a [Patreon page](https://www.patreon.com/learnanything) where you can support our work.
+Any donation that you make to this project is incredibly valuable to keep this project going.
 We also have some awesome rewards that come with your support.

 Thank you. 💚